GTCG/PY4E-Capstone-Deathrow/README.md

 # Retrieve the last statements from deathrow-inmates

-I wrote a program which retrieves the last statements of the executed inmates on death row.
-The website where you can these statements can be found [here](https://www.tdcj.state.tx.us/death_row/dr_executed_offenders.html).
-There is a version of the program for python 2.7 and one for Python 3.x.
+I wrote a program which retrieves the last statements of the executed inmates on death row and shows the most used words in a word cloud, thanks to the D3.js module.
+More information about the D3.js module can be found [here](https://github.com/d3/d3/zipball/master) The website where you can these statements can be found [here](https://www.tdcj.state.tx.us/death_row/dr_executed_offenders.html).
+There is a version of the program for python 2.7 and a version for Python 3.x.

 **1)What it does:**
 * It creates a database in Sqlite, being deathrow.sqlite, with table "Inmates"